Exclearf/algorithms-visualizer/README.md

 - Heap sort;
 - Visual and hardware speed of execution;
 - Custom delay value;
-- Dynamically generated graphs with the speed of execution
+- Dynamically generated graphs with the speed of execution;
-- Side-by-side algorithms comparison in real time
+- Side-by-side algorithms comparison in real time;
 And much more...
 ---
 ## How to install